Michael Kasha: Education and early work

-Born in Elizabeth, NJ to a family of Ukrainian immigrants, Kasha studied chemical engineering at night at the Cooper Union in New York City for two years while working full-time during the days at the Merck & Co. research facility in New Jersey.
+Born and raised in Elizabeth, New Jersey, to a family of Ukrainian immigrants, Kasha graduated in 1938 from Thomas Jefferson High School, where the yearbook listed him as one of two "class brains".

+He studied chemical engineering at night at the Cooper Union in New York City for two years while working full-time during the days at the Merck & Co. research facility in New Jersey.
 He then received a full scholarship to the University of Michigan, where he completed a bachelor's degree in chemistry.
 He earned his Ph.D. in chemistry from University of California at Berkeley in 1945, working with renowned physical chemist G.N.
 Lewis.
-Following postdoctoral work with Robert Mulliken, he joined the Chemistry department at Florida State University as a faculty member in 1951.
+Following postdoctoral work with Robert Mulliken, he joined the chemistry department at Florida State University as a faculty member in 1951.

 Awards and honors

-Kasha was a Distinguished University Research Professor at Florida State University.
-He was elected member to the National Academy of Sciences in 1971, the first Floridian to be so honored.
-He was inducted into the American Academy of Arts & Sciences (in 1963), as well as the International Academy of Quantum Molecular Science.
+Kasha was named the Robert O. Lawton Distinguished University Research Professor at Florida State University in 1962, which is the university's highest honor.
+He was elected as a Fellow of the National Academy of Sciences in 1971, the first Floridian to be so honored.
+He was also a Fellow of the American Academy of Arts & Sciences (1963), as well as the International Academy of Quantum Molecular Science.
+He was an elected member of the Ukrainian SSR Academy of Sciences and the Brazilian Academy of Sciences, and received the Porter medal from the European Photochemistry Association (1990).